 - Safety Pins or Stapler

 Organza usually comes on a roll, for you to cut to measure yourself.
-Measure your door, leaving enough to tie it.
+So start by measuring your door, leaving enough to tie it.
 I added on a bit extra on top, just in case!

 With your door open, hold one end of the organza and wrap it length ways over the front of your door – the ends should be inside!